12 Best Beaches in Aruba (with Map)

-Malmok Beach has no restaurants or big hotels, however the luxurious and intimate OCEANZ Boutique Hotel Aruba, with stylish and light-filled suites, lies a four-minute stroll away, and Palm Beach, with its many amenities, is only a few minutes by car.
+Malmok Beach has no restaurants or big hotels; however, the luxurious and intimate OCEANZ Boutique Hotel Aruba, with stylish and light-filled suites, lies a four-minute stroll away.
+Palm Beach, with its many amenities, is only a few minutes away by car.

 Windsurfers skim across the waters just south of here at Hadicurari Beach (also known as Fisherman's Huts), which plays host to the largest windsurfing event in the Caribbean, Aruba Hi-Winds, during June or July.

 About 30 minutes' drive from the high-rise strip, on the way to Baby Beach, Savaneta Beach is a relatively peaceful little arc of white sand and crystalline flats fringed by fofoti trees and sea grapes.

 Fishermen often stalk this area, and few tourists find this tiny tucked-away strand.
 This is a locals' neighborhood, but you'll also find a few smaller guesthouses, as well as popular seafood restaurants in the area.
 Zeerovers is a favorite.
 Grab a table overlooking the water, watch the fishermen bring in their catch, and enjoy some of the freshest seafood in Aruba.

 A few minutes' drive northwest from Savaneta, Mangel Halto Beach is another quiet locals' favorite, with mangrove-fringed shallows.
 Snorkelers might spot blue tangs, snapper, and parrotfish here, as well as sea sponges.